merenlab/scholarly-report/README.md

 conda activate scholarly-report
 ```

-Now you can get a copy of the code, and install it nto this new conda environment:
+Now you can get a copy of the code, and install it into this new conda environment:

 ```bash
 # make sure there is an appropriate directory